 Jessica is an independent contractor in the education field.
 To learn more about her work, check out her website.
 She spends her free time getting to know Romania through food.
 Together with her husband, MJ, she spends every weekend learning to pickle, preserve and cook meals with traditional Romanian ingredients.

-Read more about expat life in Chile in our Expat Arrivals Romania country guide.
+Read more about expat life in Romania in our Expat Arrivals Romania country guide.

 Q: Where are you originally from?

 A: I’m originally from a small town in Wisconsin, USA.

 A: I’m currently living in Bucharest, Romania.

 Q: Is this your first expat experience?

 A: No, I lived in South Korea for four years before coming to Romania